JerryKott/Battlesnake2017/README.md

 You can read the **Battlesnake Bundle.pst** file but it's meant for a computer consumption, not really for humans.
 The **Battlesnake Bundle.pcl** file is the Smalltalk binary code.
 The two files are two different representations of the same thing.
 To be able to browse all the code, you will need a **VisualWorks 8.2 IDE**.
 A Personal Use License can be obtained at no cost from [Cincom Smalltalk web site](http://www.cincomsmalltalk.com/main/developer-community/trying-cincom-smalltalk/try-cincom-smalltalk/).
 VisualWorks is a cross-platform application development environment that runs on all major operating systems and CPU architecture - yes, even on a Raspberry Pi.
 Once installed, and the IDE is up and running, you can load the **Battlesnake Bundle.pcl** parcel file to browse through the code and see the strategies and the algorithms used in the competition.

+###Can I run the code?
+Well... you can run some of the unit tests to see the API in action.
+However, you won't be able to run an **actual game**, as that would require registration and login through the [battlensake game server](http://app.battlesnake.io) which I think cannot be done outside of the actual competition.

 **Happy Browsing!**